Scleverlin/Verilog_Basic_Circuits/README.md

 # Verilog_study
 Basic circuits written in Verilog

+# Tools
+I use iverilog + gtkwave as the basic simulation for tesetbench, and DesignCompiler for synthesis.

 # Root directory
 The verilog codes in the root directory are the basic training of coding, such as DFF, latch,multiplexer,etc.

+#Testbench
+Prefix "tb" means the testbench of corresponding design, almost every design has a verifid testbench.

 # Synthesizable_verilog
 Files in "./synthesizable_verilog" are some a little complex deisgns selected to do logic synthesis based on DesignCompiler.